MPanduranga55/AI-Wiki-Quiz/README.md

 These prompts are wired into Gemini via `backend/app/llm.py`, and all outputs are post-processed to ensure valid JSON before being stored and served.

-### Testing & screenshots

-For the assignment submission:

-- Start the backend (`uvicorn app.main:app --reload`)
-- Open `frontend/index.html` in a browser
-- Test multiple URLs (e.g. Alan Turing, Artificial intelligence)
-- Save responses into `sample_data/`
-- Capture screenshots of:
-  - Tab 1 (Generate quiz view with a populated quiz)
-  - Tab 2 (History table)
-  - The details modal for a past quiz